ilinaya/ilinaia-smpp-performance/README.md

 - `binds`: number of SMPP transceiver sessions to open (minimum `0`).
 - `max_tps_per_bind`: per-session throttle.
 Defaults to `100`; set to `0` to remove throttling and rely on in-flight saturation.
 - `inflight_per_bind`: simultaneous `submit_sm` futures per bind.
 Larger values (512+) are recommended for 10–50k TPS testing.
+- `messages_count`: total messages limit across all binds.
+Defaults to `0` (unlimited).
+When set to a value greater than `0`, the tool will stop sending messages once the total count reaches this limit.
+Useful for running precise load tests with a fixed message volume.
 - `source_*` / `destination_*`: TON/NPI values passed straight to SMPP PDUs.
 - `bind_type`: \"TRX\" (transceiver) or \"TX\" (transmitter).
 If omitted, the tool binds as \"TRX\" by default.
 - `request_dlr`: request delivery receipts on `submit_sm`.
 Defaults to `true` when omitted.